fleetdm/fleet/handbook/company/dir-business-development-public.md

 ## Your primary responsibilities 🔭

-As a Senior Customer Success Manager, at Fleet, you will get the chance to…
+As a Director of Business Development, at Fleet, you will get the chance to…

 - ⏫ Develop and execute the company's government business development strategy
 - 📣 Identify and qualify new business opportunities